sndnyang/notebook/cs/人工智能/深度学习/theano-chainer.md

 We need pygpu library to utilize GPU, so it seems that only conda support pygpu, I can't find the library by pip.

 tensorboardX need to use pip to install.

+## 安装建议 suggestion

+python 2.7 直接使用 conda install theano pygpu

+python 3 可能更有效方式， 分两步

+1. conda install pygpu  or  conda install theano pygpu
+2. update theano using pip. pip install theano==1.0.4

+### Error information

+1. Mixed dnn version.
+The header is version xxx  while the library is version  yyyy
+2. theano seems not work > 3.5
+3. conda only has theano==1.0.2, but I encounter the 1. mixed dnn version problem.